 In our modern culture, wild rice is an easy hack to your family’s menu plan.
 It is a huge upgrade to dinnertime, especially in comparison to white or brown rice.

-Most of the time you encounter wild rice, though, it is in restaurants or at business conferences served as a rather flavorless side dish.
-At best it is mixed with a few slivered almonds.
+Most of the time you encounter wild rice, it is in restaurants or at business conferences served as a rather flavorless side dish.
+At best, it is mixed with a few slivered almonds.

-While this is acceptable, wild rice can be so much more!
+While minimally acceptable, wild rice can be so much more!

-When paired with the right foods and cooked in properly made bone broth, wild rice can serve as a much richer dish and even be a meal in itself.
+When paired with the right foods and cooked in properly made bone broth, wild rice can serve as a much richer and satisfying dish.
+I would suggest that it is a meal in itself.

 Traditional wild rice casserole that is filling enough to be a meal in itself.
 Can also be served as a hearty side dish to the main course.
 Reheats well for delicious leftovers.